ChiLiubio/microeco/README.md

 ## Tutorial
-See the detailed package tutorial (https://chiliubio.github.io/microeco_tutorial/) and the help documentations.
+See the detailed package tutorial (https://chiliubio.github.io/microeco_tutorial/) and the help documentations (e.g. ?microtable).
-If you want to run the codes in the tutorial and README completely, you need to install some additional packages, see the following **Notes** part.
+If you want to run the codes in the tutorial completely, you need to install some additional packages.
+Please see the following **Notes** part.
-Contructing the basic microtable object from other tools/platforms (e.g. QIIME, QIIME2 and phyloseq) can be easily achieved using the package file2meco (https://github.com/ChiLiubio/file2meco).
+Contructing the basic microtable object from other tools/platforms (e.g. QIIME, QIIME2, HUMAnN and phyloseq) can be easily achieved with the package file2meco (https://github.com/ChiLiubio/file2meco).
-There are some important features and approaches that exist in other microbiome analysis software/platforms and currently not implemented in microeco package.
-More approaches for the file conversion will be provided in the package file2meco.
 The mecodev package (https://github.com/ChiLiubio/mecodev/) is designed to develop more classes for data analysis based on the microeco package.